conoro/hugo.conoroneill.net/content/post/tiktok-rss-feeds-using-github-octo-flat-data.md

 My first attempt to do it all in Deno (Node.js mavens look away now) on the Tokyo Marathon web-site took almost no time.
 There's [a basic functional setup here](https://github.com/conoro/flat-rss-example).
 But that works as one repo per RSS feed which is wasteful.

 I then wanted to try TikTok which is a lot more complex as it's a SPA with no scrapable data from its webapp.
-I initialy failed to do it in straight Deno as my complete lack of knowledge of it meant I couldn't get the Node.js [TikTok Scraper](https://www.npmjs.com/package/tiktok-scraper) running under it.
+I initially failed to do it in straight Deno as my complete lack of knowledge of it meant I couldn't get the Node.js [TikTok Scraper](https://www.npmjs.com/package/tiktok-scraper) running under it.
 I did however manage to make [a tiny change](https://github.com/conoro/tiktok-scraper) which allows that scraper to run directly in Node.js under AWS Lambda without native code problems from jsdom/canvas.

-So back to good old Python I went and it was all very quick.
+So back to good old Python I went to do it using Flat Data and it was all very quick.

 [TikTok RSS Flat](https://github.com/conoro/tiktok-rss-flat) generates usable RSS feeds from TikTok using the unoffical [TikTokApi Python library](https://github.com/davidteather/TikTok-Api) to extract information about user videos from TikTok as JSON and generate RSS feeds for each user you are interested in.

 To get your own instance running is simple:

 * Fork my [repo](https://github.com/conoro/tiktok-rss-flat)
 * Enable GitHub Pages for your new repo
 * Change the `ghPagesURL` in `postprocessing.py` from "https://conoro.github.io/tiktok-rss-flat/" to your URL